Biswas57/chiron/vm_deployment.md

 executing shell command: ollama pull llama3.1:8b-instruct-fp16 ...

-# Wait for the downloads to finish.
+# Wait for the downloads and checksum validation to finish.
 It is about 160GB.
 Press Ctrl+C to exit once you see "ALL MODELS OK...CONTINUING BOOT"
 ```

 ## Configure Backend (Flask)